 Early Notables of the Hoskison family (pre 1700)

-(1609 - 1680) was an English politician, Member of Parliament for Wendover in...
-Another 51 words (4 lines of text) are included under the topic Early Hoskison Notables in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) are included under the topic Early Hoskison Notables in all our PDF Extended History products and printed products wherever possible.

 Hoskison Settlers in New Zealand in the 19th Century